mitchellbrown98/Geoweb-app-with-Mapbox/README.md

 In this project, I am using a styled vector tileset hosted on Mapbox with my web mapping application developed in a previous project.
 Users can load and visualize a different map layer (e.g., a Mapbox style) from my Mapbox account.

 application.py:
-There is only 1 route needed for this lab
+There is only 1 route needed for this project

 1. `@app.route("/")`
 	- This route passes the username, style_ids, and access token for the Mapbox tile layers, and renders the index.html page.